 An active participant in the U.S. Swimming program, Huston is a member of the CSCAA as well as the American Swimming Coaches Association.
 He is an ASCA certified coach, having coached swimmers at all levels of excellence from NCAA all-Americas to Olympic Trial qualifiers and U.S. National Team members.

 Huston trains and competes in masters swimming and open-water swimming.
 He enjoys cycling and other fitness-testing events.
-He and his wife Amy have been married for 25 years, and the couple have three children: Hobie, 21; Hanna, 19; and Eli, 15.
+He and his wife Amy have been married for 29 years, and the couple have three adult children: Hobie, Hanna, and Eli.

 Got a question for the head coach?
 E-mail Seth Huston here.